matinm/backbone.heap/README.md

 But this would be a much more streamlined experience if we didn't have to name these events at all.
 Luckily, in Backbone, every View's `events` hash names these user interactions for us!

-This lets us eliminate the friction of finding/naming events like `addToShoppingCart`.
-Instead, your Heap account is instantly populated with understandable activity.
-No extra code required.
+This lets us eliminate the friction of fishing for events like `addToShoppingCart`.
+Instead, your Heap account is instantly populated with easy-to-understand activity.
+All without any extra code.

 ## Example

-Let's take the following example Backbone.View.
+Let's say we've written the following Backbone.View.

 ```javascript
 var DocumentRow = Backbone.View.extend({